joshua-light/hypr-exiled/README.md

 ## Overview

-PoE Helper is a Go application designed to enhance Path of Exile 2 gameplay by providing automated responses to in-game events.
+Hypr Exiled is a Go application designed to enhance Path of Exile 2 gameplay by providing automated responses to in-game events.
 It monitors the game's log file and provides a simple GUI for executing commands.

 ### Key Features